-In May 1758, the regiment was sent to the Isle of Wight and then, from June to July, took part to a fruitless expedition against the French Coasts, returning to the Isle of Wight after the expedition.
+In May 1758, the regiment was sent to the Isle of Wight and then, from June to July, took part to a fruitless expedition against the French Coasts, returning early in July to the Isle of Wight after the expedition.
 During the summer, the second battalion was made a distinct regiment as the 68th Regiment of Foot.
-While encamped on the island, the regiment was ordered to embark for Germany.
+While encamped on the island, the first battalion of the regiment was ordered to embark for Germany.
 It was among the first British contingent (6,000 men) sent to reinforce the Allied army of Ferdinand of Brunswick in Germany.
 The contingent embarked at Gravesend on July 19 and disembarked on August 3 at Emden.
 It then left for Coesfeld where it arrived on August 17 after marching through a very heavy rain.
 On November 13, the regiment took up its winter-quarters in Münster.

-In June 1759, the regiment was part of the main Allied army under the command of the duke Ferdinand of Brunswick.
+In June 1759, the regiment was part of the main Allied army under the command of the Duke Ferdinand of Brunswick.
 The grenadiers of the regiment were converged with those of the 12th Foot, 20th Foot, 25th Foot and 51st Foot to form Maxwell's Grenadiers Battalion.
-On August 1, the regiment took part in the battle of Minden where it was deployed in the first line of the 3rd column under major-general Waldegrave alongside the 12th Napier's Foot and the 37th Stuart's Foot.
+On August 1, the regiment took part in the Battle of Minden where it was deployed in the first line of the 3rd column under major-general Waldegrave alongside the 12th Napier's Foot and the 37th Stuart's Foot.
 Misinterpreting orders, Waldegrave advanced straight upon the cavalry deployed on the left of the French centre, supported on its way by the fire of Philip's Artillery battery.
 The first line of French cavalry (11 sqns) charged Waldegrave first line but was thrown back.
 The second line of French cavalry was equally repulsed though with more difficulty.
 Now the French reserve, consisting of the Gendarmerie de France and the Carabiniers, attempted a third attack upon the 9 brave battalions.
 It charged and broke through the first line of Allied infantry.
 However, the second line received them with a deadly fire and forced them to retire.
 The astonishing attack of the British infantry had virtually gained the day.
 In this famous battle, the regiment lost 4 sergeants and 31 rank and file killed; Lieutenant-Colonel Edward Sacheverel Pole, Captains William Fowler and John Fox, Captain-Lieutenant Richard Bolton, Lieutenants Charles Reynell, Joseph Patterson, Arthur Barber, Grey Grove, and George Orpin, Second-Lieutenant David Ferguson, 6 sergeants, 3 drummers and 153 rank and file wounded; and 10 rank and file missing.
 At the end of the year, the regiment took up its winter-quarters in the Bishopric of Osnabrück.

 |Coat||brick red lined blue and laced white (white braid with thin black and red lines) with 3 pewter buttons and 3 white buttonholes (same lace as above) under the lapel